kadave01/HYCOS/README.md

 ## Model assumptions

 1. Compression and expansions are adiabatic processes of specified isentropic efficiency.
 2. Half of the turbine cooling flow is assumed to be mixed before expansion and the remaining half is mixed after expansion.
-The mixing process is assumed to cause no pressure loss to the main stream of flue gases.
+The mixing process is assumed to cause no pressure loss to the mainstream of flue gases.

     ***NOTE: Thus, for TIT and TOT in conventional terms, use combustor outlet temperature and recuperator LP side inlet temperature respectively.***
-3. Fuel/oxidizer are available at the site in pre-compressed state at ambient temperature.
+3. Fuel and oxidizer are available at the site in a pre-compressed state at ambient temperature.
 4. Flue gas mixture is treated as an ideal mixture of real gases i.e. an ideal mixture of CO<sub>2</sub> and H<sub>2</sub>O and the real gas effects are included only for the individual components.

 ## Base Thermodynamic Model
 The base thermodynamic module can be used via the `..\source\main.m` script.
-It evaluate a single configuration of the HYCOS cycle that can be specified by the user via the `..\source\input.dat` file.
+It evaluates a single configuration of the HYCOS cycle that can be specified by the user via the `..\source\input.dat` file.
 ### I/O format
 When executing `..\source\main.m` ensure a valid `..\source\input.dat` file is provided.
-The script then generates `..\source\output.dat` file containing the evaluated performance parameter of the HYCOS cycle for the defined configuration.
+The script then generates a `..\source\output.dat` file containing the evaluated performance parameter of the HYCOS cycle for the defined configuration.
 Any desired configuration of the HYCOS cycle can be analyzed by editing the parameters in the `..\source\input.dat`.

 ### Input file
 The `..\source\input.dat` should contain the following thermodynamic parameters as individual line items.